Mountain Creek Middle School

 - Things that explode, like fireworks, poppers, snaps, etc.

-- Things that burn, like a cigarette lighter, matches, candles, sparklers, pepper spray, etc.
+- Things that burn, like a cigarette lighter, matches, candles, sparklers, pepper spray, laser, etc.

 Even if you bring a facsimile (fake, look-alike, or replica) of a dangerous item, you face the same consequences.
 If you suspect another student has brought to or plans to bring a dangerous item to school, tell an adult immediately.
 You can report it anonymously through the Safe UT app.
 If you bring a weapon to school on accident (for instance, you had a knife in your backpack from a camping trip), bring it to an administrator immediately, and do not show it to anyone.

-Be careful with what you do on electronic devices.
-Anything you text or post online -- words, pictures, or videos -- might be viewed by anybody.
-Only post or send comments/pictures that you would be comfortable showing your parent.
+We want you to be careful and wise with what you do on electronic devices.
+Anything you text or post online -- words, pictures, or videos -- can be viewed by anybody.
+Only post or send comments/pictures that you would be comfortable showing your parents.
 Cyber bullying is illegal and may result in school and police consequences.

-It is against the law for you to bring, possess, participate in, share, or show sexting or pornography while at school -- whether in printed matter, on an electronic device, on social media, or on the cloud.
-Consequences for doing so include parent contact, suspension, confiscation and wiping of phone, change of school, and police involvement.
+It is against the law for you to bring, possess, participate in, share, or show sexting or pornography while at school or on a school-owned device -- whether in printed matter, on an electronic device, on social media, or on the cloud.
+Consequences for doing so include parent contact, suspension, confiscation of phone, wiping of phone, change of school, and police involvement.

-You will receive department disclosure statements regarding classwork expectations, grading requirements, homework policies, citizenship responsibilities, etc. This should be signed by your parent and returned.
+We want you to know what each teacher expects of you so that you can learn.
+Therefore, each of your teachers will give you a disclosure statement, which tells you about classwork expectations, grading requirements, homework policies, citizenship responsibilities, etc. This should be signed by your parents and returned.

 Disrespect and Insubordination

-Make it a habit to show respect to your teachers.
+We want you to show respect to all of your teachers.
 Refusing to follow a reasonable directive by a teacher, administrator, or other school personnel is considered insubordination and not allowed.
-Such behavior is grounds for consequences including suspension.
+Such behavior is grounds for consequences (see “Consequences for Misbehavior” section).

 Distracting Items Are Not Allowed

-We expect you to follow the dress code.
-Jordan School District policy #AA419 states: “Students shall dress in a manner that shows respect for the educational environment and is befitting the day’s activities.
+We want you to follow the dress code.
+Jordan School District policy explains that, “Students shall dress in a manner that shows respect for the educational environment and is befitting the day’s activities.
 Students’ clothing and jewelry must not present a health or safety hazard or distraction, which would disrupt the educational mission.
 Disruption is defined as reactions by other individuals to the clothing or adornment, which causes the teacher/ administrator to lose the attention of the students, to modify or cease instructional activities, or to deal with student confrontations or complaints.”

 - Clothing shall cover the midriff, underwear, back, and cleavage at all times.